ukurt/HBApp/README.md

 # HB Code Assignment

 Run Project : Project has sqlite database.
 When you press run button, you can easily start project.
+You can see database.sqlite under the Web Project.

 Project Structure: